janissl/oracle-spatial-visualizer-demo/README.md

 Tables from which to extract data are defined by a user in a plaintext file _tables.txt_ (one table name per line).
 This file must exist in the current work directory.
 Before running this application, the tables must be populated with user-defined spatial object data.

-The application has been developed in course of my master studies at Riga Technical University (Specialized Database Systems (DSP 403), Prof. Dr. J. Eiduks, website (Latvian-only): https://datubaze.wordpress.com/macibu-kursi/db3-specializetas-dbs-jaunais/).
+The application has been developed in course of my master studies at [Riga Technical University] ([Specialized Database Systems (DSP 403)], Prof. Dr. J. Eiduks).

 Prerequisites:
 * installed Oracle SQL Developer